duttaturja/NLP-projects/README.md

 -https://ollama.com/download
 ---
 **made using:**
--ollama ai (model: llama3.2:1b)
+- ollama ai (model: llama3.2:1b)
--langchain
+- langchain
--streamlit
+- streamlit

 ---
 Thank You for visiting my repostitory!
 Follow and star will be appreciated <3